 The main figures, anthropomorphic shapes, will be presented in different positions to create a dynamic space and create visual depth with precision.

-In addition to the anthropomorphic figures, there will be many organic shapes in fabric and some geometric shapes in glass, the first in elastic quilted acrylic fabric and the other in 3 mm thick transparent float glass.
+In addition to the anthropomorphic figures, there will be many organic shapes in fabric and some geometric shapes in glass, the first in elastic quilted acrylic fabric and the other is 3 mm thick transparent float glass.

 The lighting will consist of 8 Pars 18 x 12 W RGBW LED's, adjusted to slowly fluctuate between the shades of white, which go through blue to pink and vice versa.

-A perfume is applied to the installation in order to obtain a deep perception, this fragrance will spread through some of the sculptures in the space.
+Perfume is applied to the installation in order to obtain a deep perception, this fragrance will spread through some of the sculptures in the space.

 The perfume will be specially created with three essential oils diluted in almond oil.
 The scent created will be a light fragrance, with fresh tones and floral notes, and will be hidden in some of the sculptures that are impregnated by the essence and spread evenly throughout the space.

 The audio provided for the installation must have a rhythmic cadence that is present both in nature and in the industrial world, a repetitive and obscure mechanism that oscillates between a religious sound and a call to love crickets.

 Like the smell, the sound will be hidden in the forms of the fabric and redistributed through the use of four small loudspeakers placed in the four corners of the space.
 Each speaker will be independent, both in terms of power and signal, through the use of memory cards.